Business Management with Enterprise and Innovation

 Year 3: Level 6

-You can choose from either the Dissertation, Researching Contemporary Management Issues module, or Consultancy Project.
+Students can choose from either the Dissertation or Researching Contemporary Management Issues module.

 |Researching Contemporary Management Issues||30|